SahilSharma1212/finance-tracker/README.md

 Dashboard - Spending Summary
 Overview
 This is a spending summary dashboard built using React, Next.js, and Recharts for visualizing transaction data.
 The app allows users to filter transactions based on a selected timeframe (week or month) and see a bar chart representation of spending across different categories.
-The data is fetched from an API and grouped by categories such as Travel, Food, Utilities, Shopping, etc.
+Users can also compare their actual spending with their budgeted amounts to see how they are tracking.

+The app allows users to set budgets for different categories (e.g., Travel, Food, Shopping) and visualize their spending against the set budget in the same interface.

 Features
-Transaction Data Filtering: The ability to filter transactions by "This Week" or "This Month."
+1. Transaction Data Filtering:
+Filter transactions by "This Week" or "This Month."

+View spending data based on selected timeframe.

-Bar Chart Visualization: Display of a bar chart showing spending in different categories (e.g., Travel, Food, Shopping, etc.).
+2. Bar Chart Visualization:
+Display of a bar chart showing spending across different categories such as Travel, Food, Utilities, Shopping, etc.

+3. Total Spending:
-Total Spending: A dynamic display of the total amount spent during the selected timeframe.
+A dynamic display of the total amount spent during the selected timeframe.

+4. Timeframe Selection:
-Timeframe Selection: A dropdown to switch between "This Week" and "This Month" view.
+Dropdown to switch between "This Week" and "This Month" view.

+5. Budget Comparison:
+Users can set budgets for each category.

+See how much has been spent against the budget for each category in a visual summary.

+6. Spending vs Budget:
+Compare actual spending against budgeted amounts.

+Display remaining budget for each category.

+7. Responsive Design:
-Responsive Design: The layout adapts to different screen sizes, ensuring a smooth experience on mobile and desktop devices.
+Layout adapts to different screen sizes, ensuring a smooth experience on both mobile and desktop devices.

 Tech Stack
-Frontend: React, Next.js, TailwindCSS, shadcn ui, framer-motions
+Frontend: React, Next.js, TailwindCSS, shadcn UI, Framer Motion

 Charting: Recharts

 State Management: React useState and useEffect hooks

-API: Axios for fetching transaction data
+API: Axios for fetching transaction data and budget data

 UI Components: Custom components from the UI library (e.g., Select component for filtering timeframe)